Block Discrete Empirical Interpolation Methods: Block DEIM

+As our first block DEIM procedure, we present a block DEIM method that can be constructed using either the MaxVol procedure (B-DEIM-MaxVol) or an RRQR factorization (B-DEIM-RRQR), summarized in \cref{algo:B-Maxvol}.
+For the standard DEIM method, each next index is picked greedily based on the maximal absolute value of an oblique projected singular vector.
+For this block variant, in every step, we greedily pick a fixed number ($b$) of indices based on an (approximate) maximal volume (absolute value of determinant) of a $b \times b$ submatrix of the projected singular vectors.
+To this end, we first exploit the {\sf MaxVol} scheme \cite{Goreinov2010} described in \cref{sec:review} to efficiently find a submatrix with the approximately maximal determinant (with a given tolerance $\delta$) in a thin-tall matrix.

 The {\sf MaxVol} algorithm seeks to find a good approximation of a submatrix with the maximum volume in a given input matrix.
-It is noted in \citep[Remark~2.3]{Drmac} that the pivoting in the RRQR factorization can be interpreted as a greedy volume maximizing scheme.
+It is important to note that this {\sf MaxVol} scheme and an RRQR decomposition share a common principle, i.e., finding a well-conditioned submatrix.
+As noted in \cite[Remark~2.3]{Drmac}, the pivoting in an RRQR factorization can be interpreted as a greedy volume maximizing scheme.
 Practical experience shows that the index selection via a column-pivoted QR factorization may be more computationally efficient than the {\sf MaxVol} method.

-Additionally, \cite{KDGG13} propose a block LU factorization with panel rank-revealing pivoting (LU-PRRP) procedure by employing the strong rank-revealing QR (RRQR) panel factorization.
-The algorithm computes the block LU-PRRP as follows: at each step of the block factorization, a block of columns is factored by performing strong RRQR factorization \citep{gu1996} on its transpose.
-Pivoting is done by applying the permutation matrix returned on the entire original matrix followed by an update of the trailing matrix.
-As noted in \citep{Sorensen}, the DEIM index selection procedure is equivalent to the index selection of partially pivoted LU decomposition.

-With this knowledge, we propose an alternative block DEIM variant (B-DEIM-RRQR) that merges the components of an RRQR factorization and the standard DEIM scheme.
-At each step of the index selection process, given a block size $b$ and a block of singular vectors, we perform a QR decomposition with column pivoting on the transpose of a block of singular vectors; the first $b$ columns give the selected indices.
-We then update the next block of singular vectors comparatively to how the standard DEIM algorithm updates subsequent singular vectors by using interpolatory projection.
+With this insight in mind, we propose an alternative way of computing the block DEIM by employing a column-pivoted QR factorization.
+The B-DEIM-RRQR may be viewed as a hybrid standard DEIM and QDEIM scheme \cite{Drmac}.
+The QDEIM selects $k$ indices by performing one column-pivoted QR while our B-DEIM-RRQR algorithm selects the $k$ indices by performing $k/b$ rounds of a column-pivoted QR.
+Note that when the block size $b=k$, this B-DEIM-RRQR algorithm is just the QDEIM scheme.

+In \cref{algo:l4,algo:ll5} of \cref{algo:B-Maxvol}, we use the oblique projection technique as in the standard DEIM scheme to update the subsequent blocks of singular vectors.

+We will now describe how \cref{algo:B-Maxvol} selects the row indices; the selection of the column indices follows similarly. \cref{algo:B-Maxvol} starts from the leading-$b$ dominant left singular vectors $U_{b}$.
+The initial index vector set, denoted as $\bs_{b}$, consists of the first $b$ row indices corresponding to the dominant submatrix in $U_{b}$.
+This submatrix can be obtained by either applying \cref{algo:maxvol} to $U_{b}$ or by performing a QR decomposition with column pivoting, should you opt for the B-DEIM-RRQR variant.
+Let $\bs=[\bs_{b}]$, $S_{b}=I(:,\bs_{b})$, and define an oblique projection operator as $\mathbb{S}_{b}=U_{b}(S_{b}^TU_{b})^{-1}S_{b}^T$.